deadpixi/sam/README.rst

 Support for Mouse Chords
     The commands available for keyboard binding are also accessible via mouse-button combinations ("chords").
     By default, the snarf, cut, and paste commands are mapped to chords.
-    The binding of these chords is configurable at compile-time.
+    The binding of these chords is configurable at run-time.

 Better Remote Editing Support
     This version of sam can use `ssh(1)` as its remote shell.